 • Immunization Recommendations

-California experienced a large hepatitis A outbreak in 2017-2018, primarily among persons experiencing homelessness and/or using illicit drugs in settings of limited sanitation.
+California experienced a large hepatitis A outbreak in 2016-2018, primarily among persons experiencing homelessness and/or using drugs in settings of limited sanitation.
 Although the outbreak in California is now over, other states continue to experience outbreaks in similar populations of at-risk people.
 For updates on outbreaks occurring in other states, visit CDC's hepatitis A outbreak page.